-WannaCry is a virus discovered in May 2017 that struck corporate networks running Microsoft Windows as part of a massive global cyber attack.
+WannaCry was a ransomware attack discovered in May 2017 that struck corporate networks worldwide running Microsoft Windows as part of a massive global cyber attack.
 WannaCry leveraged a security flaw known as EternalBlue in a version of Windows' Server Message Block (SMB) networking protocol to spread like a worm across targeted networks demanding ransom payments in the Bitcoin cryptocurrency.

 Although Microsoft quickly issued a patch for WannaCry, not every organization could roll it out quickly enough.
 In fact, some customers were using a version of Windows so outdated that the patch couldn’t even be applied.

 On May 11, 2017, organizations in Western Europe and the U.S. awoke to reports of a fast-spreading ransomware strain that propagated by using the EternalBlue exploit to attack a known Server Message Block (SMB) vulnerability.
 WannaCry made a name for itself by being the first cyberattack in which a destructive virus leveraged network vulnerabilities to infect computers at scale.